devtron-labs/devtron/README.md

 - If your problem is still not resolved, you can post your query in our [discord](https://discord.gg/jsRG5qx2gp) channel
 <br><br>

-3.Not able to see deployment metrics on production environment or Not able to enable application-metrics or Not able to deploy the app after creating a configmap or secret with data-volume option enabled
+<b>3.Not able to see deployment metrics on production environment or Not able to enable application-metrics or Not able to deploy the app after creating a configmap or secret with data-volume option enabled</b>
 <br>
 A. Update the rollout crds to latest version, run the following command
 ```bash